alexandergaldones/api/quote-api.md

 ### Markets

 Represents a quote ticker for several supported markets.
-Currently supports quoting for PHP, THB, HKD, and TWD to BTC.
+Currently supports quoting for BTC to PHP, THB, HKD, or TWD.

 #### Endpoint